ccano/cc2223/session4/README.md

 ### Accessing an Application

-Our application is running on the Minikube VM node.
-To access the application from our workstation, let's first get the IP address of the Minikube VM:
+Our application is running on the Minikube node.
+To access the application from our workstation, let's first get the IP address of the Minikube machine:

 ```
 $ minikube ip

 192.168.99.100
 ```
-Now, open the browser and access the application on 192.168.99.100 at port 31074 to check the ```Welcome to nginx!``` message
+Now, open the browser and access the application on 192.168.99.100 at port 31074 to check the ```Welcome to nginx!``` message.
+If you see the message you have successfully completed the configuration of an nginx web service with 3 replicas.

 ### More tutorials